Joan Hinton: Moving to China

 Her brother William H. Hinton (1919–2004) had travelled to China for the first time in 1937 and returned after the war.
-His book Fanshen: Documentary of Revolution in a Chinese Village, published in 1966 after many years of obstacles, described his observations of land reform in the communist-occupied area of Northwest China.

-In March 1948, Joan Hinton travelled to Shanghai, worked for Soong Ching-ling, the widow of President Sun Yat-sen, and tried to establish contacts with the Chinese communists.
+His book Fanshen: Documentary of Revolution in a Chinese Village, published in 1966 described his observations of land reform in the communist-occupied area of Northwest China.
+With his advice, in March 1948, Joan Hinton travelled to Shanghai, worked for Soong Ching-ling, the widow of President Sun Yat-sen, and tried to establish contacts with the Chinese communists.
 She witnessed the communists gaining control of Beijing in 1949 and moved to Yan'an, where she married Erwin Engst, who had been working in China since 1946.
 After 5 months living in caves in 1949 they moved to the border of Suiyuan to work on a state farm called Sanbien Farm, living meagerly in a stockaded village named Chungchuan without electricity or radios.
 At one point the village was attacked by bandits.
 No one knew in the U.S. of their whereabouts except family and a circle of scientists.
 In October 1952 Joan went public in Beijing, attending the Asia and Pacific Rim Peace Conference where she denounced the atomic bombing of Hiroshima.
-Some in the U.S. charged that she was willing to assist China developing nuclear weapons.
-She was called "The Atom Spy Who Got Away", and questions were asked about her and her brother William during the Army–McCarthy hearings.
+She was called "The Atom Spy Who Got Away", and questions were asked about her and her brother William during the Army–McCarthy hearings, but she never used her scientific training in China's nuclear program.
 In May 1955, she, Erwin, and their three young children moved to a farm near Xi'an.
 In April 1966 the family moved to Beijing to work as translators and editors at the beginning of the Cultural Revolution.

 After 1956, Hinton finally obtained permanent residency to live in China and she chose to retain her US citizenship.

 On August 29 (or in June, according to another source), 1966, Joan, Erwin and two other Americans living in China—Bertha Sneck (Shǐ Kè 史克, who had previously been married to Joan's brother William) and Ann Tompkins (Tāngpǔjīnsēn 汤普金森)—signed a big-character poster put up at the Foreign Experts Bureau in Beijing with the following text: